UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/11doc.md

 13. Configuring Path Follow Parameters

     a.
-So the algorithm uses the cross-track error between a desired line and the vehicle\'s measured position to decide how much and which way to steer.
+So the algorithm uses the cross-track error between a desired line and the vehicle's measured position to decide how much and which way to steer.
 But the path we recorded is not a simple line; it is a lot of points that is typically some kind of circuit.
-As described above, we use the vehicle\'s current position to choose a short segment of the path that we use as our desired track.
+As described above, we use the vehicle's current position to choose a short segment of the path that we use as our desired track.
 That short segment is recalculated every time we get a new measured car position.
 There are a few configuration parameters that determine exactly which two points on the path that we use to calculate the desired track line.

         i.
-PATH_SEARCH_LENGTH = None \# number of points to search for closest point, None to search entire path
+PATH_SEARCH_LENGTH = None # number of points to search for closest point, None to search entire path

         ii.
-PATH_LOOK_AHEAD = 1 \# number of points ahead of the closest
+PATH_LOOK_AHEAD = 1 # number of points ahead of the closest
             point to include in cte track

         iii.
-PATH_LOOK_BEHIND = 1 \# number of points behind the closest
+PATH_LOOK_BEHIND = 1 # number of points behind the closest
              point to include in cte track

     b.
 Generally, if you are driving very fast you might want the look